JaiWillems/celest/docs/source/guide/tutorials.rst

    datetime_data = time.datetime()

-The :class:`Coordinate` class can be instantiated using a data array of positions, a frame specifier, and a :class:`Time` object associated with the position data.
+The :class:`Coordinate` class can be instantiated using a data array of positions, a frame specifier, and time information associated with the position data.
 Three input position frames are currently supported by the :class:`Coordinate` class: the geocentric celestial reference system (GCRS), international terrestrial reference system (ITRS), and geodetic reference